jwaldimer/hackmetrix-abm-api/README.md

 # Hackmetrix ABM Api test

 *This is a small project with an Api Auth for handle users data according to his role.
 The Api handle the creation and authentication of users and gives the data according to his role.*

+*The API use Devise and Devise JWT for the authentication and CanCanCan for the permissions.*

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.